 As I continue to grow into my 20’s, I have come to learn a lot about myself.
 I’m certainly a lot more comfortable with who I am these days, which I guess comes with the territory.
 Over the past year, I have given a lot of thought as to who I want to be, what I want to do and which direction I desire my life to be moving in.
 At this point, while I certainly don’t believe I have all of the definitive answers, I do know that trusting my instincts is one of the most important steps to ensuring I become who I want to be.

 In saying this, I have recently been challenged by some of the relationships in my life and in the past 12 months, I have experienced the most significant loss of my fleeting life to date.
 For the first time, I have been in the company of death; I thank God that it was the most calming death for my beloved Oma that I could have asked for.
 It was a sad time, but it drew my family together in such a beautiful way that it made me appreciate them in ways I never have before.
 As we continue to remember who we have lost, I am forever grateful that we have only grown closer and more appreciative of each other’s lives.

-That being said, I have been challenged by other relationship losses this year; some that have surprised me in ways I didn’t realise were possible.
+That being said, I have been challenged by other relationship losses this year; some that have surprised me in ways I didn’t realise was possible.
 There have been times where I have wanted to give up on people completely.
-When you meet someone who refuses to let you do that; that is when you question not only their value, but your own.
+When you meet someone who refuses to let you do that; that is when you question not only their value but your own.

 The beauty of adulthood is that we no longer have to believe that everybody has our backs, and as hard as it is to admit, I simply don’t have time for those artificial friendships anymore.
 I was once satisfied with surrounding myself with people who were never invested in my life, more importantly, too consumed in their own to even truly care about mine.
 I no longer am.
 My friendship is too valuable for that and I hope yours is too.